Thailand denies forcing fleeing villagers back to Myanmar - WTMJ

 MAE SAM LAEP, Thailand (AP) — Thailand’s prime minister denied Tuesday that his country’s security forces forced villagers back to Myanmar who had fled from military airstrikes, saying they returned home on their own accord.

-Prime Minister Prayuth Chan-ocha, nevertheless, said his country is ready to shelter anyone who is escaping fighting, as it his done many times in recent decades.
-His comments came a day after humanitarian groups said Thailand has been sending back some of the thousands of people who have fled a series of Myanmar military airstrikes.
+Prime Minister Prayuth Chan-ocha, nevertheless, said his country is ready to shelter anyone who is escaping fighting, as it has done many times for decades.
+His comments came a day after humanitarian groups said Thailand has been sending back some of the thousands of people who have fled a series of air attacks by Myanmar’s military.

 “There is no influx of refugees yet.
 We asked those who crossed to Thailand if they have any problem in their area.
 When they say no problem, we just asked them to return to their land first.
 We asked, we did not use any force,” Prayuth told reporters.